Plate Compactor vs. Jumping Jack vs. Roller: Which Compactor Do You Need?

 Plate Compactor

-A plate compactor is a flat steel plate driven by a vibrating mechanism (usually an eccentric weight on a spinning shaft).
+A plate compactor is a flat steel plate driven by a vibrating mechanism.
 The vibration causes granular particles to rearrange into a tighter configuration, reducing air voids between particles.

 Physical characteristics: